wesdoyle/wake_engine/README.md

 Livestream series in progress, but it starts here: https://www.youtube.com/watch?v=1QotIA4_jb4

-Wake is a Python (numPy)-based chess engine.
+Wake is a Python (NumPy)-based chess engine.
 It is currently a work in progress.

 ## Setup & Installation